thenikso/angular-inview/README.md

 changed its visibility status is passed as `$event.inViewTarget` (To use the old `$element` variable use version 1.3.x).

-An additional attribute `in-view-options` can be speficied with an object value
+An additional attribute `in-view-options` can be specified with an object value
 containing:

 - `offset`: a number (in pixels) indicating how much to move down (or up if negative) the top position of the element.
 As of version 1.5.1, if the number is suffixed with `%` then the offset is applied as a percentage instead of pixels.